katonic-dev/KatonicDocumentation/docs/source/iris.rst

    :scale: 40%
    :align: center

-Upload Automobile pipeline notebook file
+Upload Iris pipeline notebook file
 ++++++++++++++++++++++++++++++++++++++++++++
 In the Terminal window, run these commands and download the notebook and the data that you will use for the remainder of the lab.